LeapBeyond/nifi-tutorials/introduction/README.md

 - Right-click on the `LogAttribute` processor again, choose _Configure_, then the _Properties_ tab.
 Set "Attributes To Log" to `filename` (careful, this is case sensitive), then select _Apply_.

 - Right-click on the `GenerateFlowFile` processor again, and chose the _Scheduling_ tab.
 Set the run schedule to 5 seconds.
 Some processors (particularly those that receive FlowFiles) only 'wake up' when they have work to do.
-A processor that generates flow files, like this one, will loop as quickly as the computer will allow unless we tell it otherwise! _Apply_ the change, and you should observe that there are no more warnings visible.
+A processor that generates FlowFiles, like this one, will loop as quickly as the computer will allow unless we tell it otherwise! _Apply_ the change, and you should observe that there are no more warnings visible.

 - Click somewhere on the canvas so that no processors are selected, then press _Start_ on the _Operate_ control set on the left of the window.
 The red squares should now change to green, indicating that the processors are running.
 Individual processors can be stopped and started as well - experiment to see what happens.
 You may need to click on the canvas and select _Refresh_ to see effects - by default the information on a running workflow only updates every few seconds (minutes in some cases).

-- Stop the flow, and look at what was appearing in the log file.
+- Stop the flow by making sure no processors are selected and pressing _Stop_ on the _Operate_ control set, then look at what was appearing in the log file.
 You should see entries that resemble:

 ```
 --------------------------------------------------
 2018-01-23 14:54:00,453 INFO [Timer-Driven Process Thread-1] o.a.n.processors.standard.LogAttribute LogAttribute[id=237d29cd-0161-1000-bb2a-34170cc4d3ab]
- logging for flow file StandardFlowFileRecord[
+ logging for FlowFile StandardFlowFileRecord[
  uuid=9ecb1c13-ec4b-42e4-844a-0e32ce7046a8, claim=,
  offset=0, name=23601570659777, size=0]
 --------------------------------------------------